 This Quarterly Report on Form 10-Q contains not only historical information, but also forward-looking statements within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934.
 In addition, we or others on our behalf may make forward-looking statements from time to time in oral presentations, including telephone conferences and/or web casts open to the public, in press releases or reports, on our Internet web site or otherwise.
 Statements that are not historical are forward-looking and reflect expectations and assumptions.
-We try to identify forwardand elsewhere looking statements this report by using words such "may," will, "should," expects, "anticipates," contemplates, "estimates," plans, "projected," predicts, "protential" or "continue" or the negative of these or similar terms.
+We try to identify forward-looking statements in this report and elsewhere by using words such as

+"may," "will," "should," expects," anticipates," contemplates," estimates," believes," plans," projected," predicts," potential" or "continue" or the negative of these or similar terms.
 Our forward-looking statements generally relate to: